nsang0u/amarteurs/team_contract.md

 **Purpose**

-  *Our ultimate goal is to develop a product design that will provide a sense of community to amateur art lovers at WCMA and around the world.*
+  *Our ultimate goal is to develop a product design that will provide a sense of community to amateur consumers of art at WCMA and around the world.*

 **Communication, Decision-Making and Critique**